dwisiswant0/pcregexp/README.md

 `pcregexp` is a drop‑in replacement for Go's standard [`regexp`](https://pkg.go.dev/regexp) package that uses the full capabilities of [PCRE2](https://github.com/PCRE2Project/pcre2) by loading the shared library dynamically at runtime, which enables cross‑compilation without the need for a C compiler (**no Cgo required!**).
 The API closely mirrors that of the standard library's `regexp` package while supporting advanced regex features like lookarounds and backreferences that PCRE2 provides.

 > [!WARNING]
 > PCRE2 supports features that can lead to exponential runtime in some cases.
-Use `pcregexp` only with *trusted* regex patterns to avoid potential regular expression denial-of-service (ReDoS) issues ([CWE-1333](https://cwe.mitre.org/data/definitions/1333.html)).
+Use `pcregexp` only with *trusted* regex patterns to avoid potential regular expression denial-of-service (ReDoS) issues ([CWE-1333](https://cwe.mitre.org/data/definitions/1333.html)) or configure a global match context to impose limits and control resource usage by using [`SetMatchContext`](https://pkg.go.dev/github.com/dwisiswant0/pcregexp#SetMatchContext) function.

 ## Requirements